RudraModi360/Agentry/docs/troubleshooting.md

 **Solution:**

-Scratchy has built-in retry logic, but you can:
+Agentry has built-in retry logic, but you can:

 1. **Enable debug mode** to see what's happening:
 ```python